-When the World Health Organization declared the novel coronavirus a pandemic last month, I was two weeks into my new job at PayPal.
+When the World Health Organization declared the novel coronavirus a pandemic, I was two weeks into my new job at PayPal.
 As the new head of global sales, my main goal was to give my team everything they needed to help our customers.
-But, of course, the tactics change dramatically when the world gets hit with a health crisis and our entire staff starts working from home.
-A lot has happened over the last few weeks, but I keep coming back to one idea: How can I help?
+But, of course, the tactics changed dramatically when the world got hit with a health crisis and our entire staff started working from home.
+A lot has happened since then, but I keep coming back to one idea: How can I help?
 How do I help our customers?
 My employees?
 My family?

-In the past 25 days, we’ve enabled 96% of our workforce to work fully from home, ensuring people can continue to use our service to buy food, pay their workers, donate to relief efforts, and send money to loved ones back home.
+Within the first month of the pandemic, we enabled 96% of our workforce to work fully from home, ensuring people could continue to use our service to buy food, pay their workers, donate to relief efforts, and send money to loved ones back home.

-We’re doubling down on our efforts to support small businesses.
+We’ve doubled down on our efforts to support small businesses.
 They’re the foundation of our economy, but most at risk during this time.
-Many are facing supply chain challenges.
+Many face supply chain challenges.
 Others don’t have enough capital to survive closures.

 Business owners call our customer service lines, asking how we can help them stay afloat.
 They’re asking about everything from taking out loans to securing lines of credit for themselves and their customers.

-In response, we’ve taken several actions to help our merchants access their funds, increase cash flow, expand protections, and defer repayments.
+In response, we took several actions to help our merchants access their funds, increase cash flow, expand protections, and defer repayments.
 These include:

-- Suspending all PayPal Working Capital, PayPal Business Loan, and LoanBuilder repayments for the next 30 days for areas that have received a Major Disaster Declaration by FEMA.
+- Temporarily suspending all PayPal Working Capital, PayPal Business Loan, and LoanBuilder repayments for areas that received a Major Disaster Declaration by FEMA

 And we will continue to identify opportunities to do more for all our customers — merchants and consumers — during this difficult period.